MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 Introduce the snap as a natural extension of existing elements on your screen, and suggest installation when the time is right.
 This can be a make or break moment for your snap, so put yourself in the shoes of the intended user.

 At what point does it make the most sense to prompt an install?
-Don’t ask the user to install your snap before they do anything in the dapp or website, as this will probably be declined.
+Don’t ask the user to install your snap before they do anything in the dapp or website, as they will probably decline.
 Instead, **wait to prompt installation** **until a point where the snap is required**.

-An example of where you might introduce a snap, in this case a key management snap is suggested in the context of a network picker screen (as seen below).
+In the following example, a key management snap is suggested in the context of a network picker screen.

 ![Installation and connection to your snap embedded in existing flows](../assets/picker.png)